Prunoideae/MitoFlex/README.md

 ## 1.4 CPU

-MitoFlex uses [MEGAHIT](https://github.com/voutcn/megahit) as assembler, thus requires more calculate power because multiple iteration of the graph is needed.
+MitoFlex uses [megahit](https://github.com/voutcn/megahit) as assembler, thus requires more calculate power because multiple iteration of the graph is needed.
 The speed of assembly is mainly depends on how fragmentized the input reads are.

+A recent modification enables MitoFlex to shorten the process time by over 75%, while maintaining, or even improving the accuracy of the assembly.
+Using a dataset of 5Gbps ([Run browser](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR1946581)), MitoFlex took 15min to finish the whole pipeline with 8 threads of Intel 9700KF and 20GB RAM usage on my develop environment.

 ## 1.5 GPU